entrepeneur4lyf/SkyThought/skythought/evals/README.md

 - vLLM settings:  With vLLM, we’ve also noticed that at half-precision, different batch sizes can affect downstream evaluation results by a few percentage points.
 Further, different tensor parallelism settings can also change results in half-precision.
 - vLLM version: Different versions of vLLM will use different CUDA-Toolkit or Flash attention versions.
 Even for the same settings, these differences in the underlying kernels used can change results.

- We recommend to run all evaluation benchmarks at full precision, i.e float32 to avoid this.
-By default, we run evaluation in `float32`, which can be customized with the `--backend-args` flag for local inference.
+ We recommend to run evaluation benchmarks at full precision, i.e float32 to avoid this.
 In full-precision, evaluation results should be robust to changes in batch size, tensor parallel size, version differences, etc.